TurkeyTickle/tt-stack/README.md

 ### File-based Routing Strategy

-Page routes are handled by TanStack Router using a file-based strategy.
+Page routes are handled by TanStack Router using a file-based routin strategy.
 This means that application routes in the URL almost directly match the structure of the files in the `src/routes` directory.
 See this section of the [TanStack Router](https://tanstack.com/router/v1/docs/guide/file-based-routing#file-naming-conventions) documentation for details on route file naming conventions.

+When running the application in development mode, the TanStack Router DevTools will appear in the bottom right corner of the page.
+These dev tools can be used to view the full route tree and information about each route.
+These dev tools are excluded from UAT and Prod builds.

 ### Route Loaders

 When possible, TanStack Router should be combined with TanStack Query to retrieve data from an API that is required to fully load the page as part of the navigation process.
 This can be accomplished by providing the route with a "loader" function.
 See `src/routes/_main-layout/examples/users/$userId.index.tsx` for a detailed example of this.
 To help explain the benefits of this approach, consider the following example.

-When editing a user, the application flow usually goes something like this:
+When editing a record from some list of items, the application flow usually goes something like this:

 1. The user selects an item from a list
 2. The user clicks an "edit" button